andy-maier/easy-server/docs/usage.rst

 optionally references a :ref:`vault file <vault files>` that specifies the secret portion of the servers.

+The server file must be in YAML syntax and must follow the rules described in this section.

-The server file must be in YAML format and defines servers, server groups and a default server or group.
-The servers and server groups are identified using user-defined nicknames and the file stores some basic information about them.
+The server file defines servers, server groups and a default server or group.
+The servers and server groups are identified using user-defined nicknames and the server file stores some basic information about them.

 The vault file is optional and its path name is specified with a property in the server file.
 Corresponding server items in these two files have the same nicknames.

-Here is an example server file.
-The format of the file has some predefined fixed data about the servers and groups, and additional user-defined data for servers and groups.
+See :ref:`Vault files` for details.

-Here is a complete working example of a server file that defines two servers and one server group:
+Here is an example server file that defines two servers and one server group, and additional user-defined properties named 'stuff':

 .. code-block:: yaml